nialljmiller/custom-colors_mesa-school-labs/content/_index.md

 #### Make Changes Persistent (optional)

 The export command is temporary and will not persist through multiple terminal windows.
 You can save these changes by adding/changing them in your ".[shell]rc" file.

+YOU WILL NEED TO CHANGE THIS BACK TO THE OFFICIAL RELEASE FOR THE REST OF THE LABS THIS WEEK.

 Choose your shell and add the export command to the appropriate configuration file:

 ```bash